Outbound Exchange: Frequently Asked Questions

 - Is Financial Aid available to help with the cost of a student exchange program?

-Financial aid is applicable to all International Student Exchange programs.
-Students who already receive aid may qualify for additional funding to offset the extra costs sometimes associated with International Student Exchange expenses.
+Financial aid is applicable to all Student Exchange programs.
+Students who already receive aid may qualify for additional funding to offset the extra costs sometimes associated with Student Exchange expenses.
 Additional aid often comes in the form of loans.
 Even students who have not received financial aid in the past may be eligible for a loan to help with additional study abroad expenses.

 The Office of International Affairs (OIA) historically has provided the budget letters for students who wish to request for an increase in financial aid.